-The ‘problem’ with the nutrient-dense omnivorous foods is that the energy density is very low (i.e. 4.2 kg/2000 calories).
-This would make it very hard to get a lot of energy from the non-starchy vegetables.
-As shown in the chart below, more nutrient-dense foods tend to have a lower energy density (although there is a lot of scatter and a fairly low correlation).
+The ‘problem’ with nutrient-dense omnivorous foods is that the energy density is very low (i.e. 4.2 kg/2000 calories).
+It would be very hard to get a lot of energy from the non-starchy vegetables.

-While most people are probably consuming a diet of fat+carbs that is too energy-dense, there is a practical limit when we swing to the other extreme.
+While most people are probably consuming a diet of fat+carbs that is too energy-dense, there is a practical limit if we swing to the other extreme.

 These foods should not be seen as a replacement for the mainstays of Paul’s diet but rather as supplements to boost the nutrients he is struggling to get enough of.